 Choosing the WestJet RBC World Elite Mastercard as the best airline credit card will rub some people the wrong way, but hear me out.
 The WestJet RBC World Elite Mastercard is ideal for families with kids since you get an annual WestJet companion voucher.
 That voucher allows you to buy an additional ticket at a base fare starting at CAD $119.
 Plus, I’ve already featured Aeroplan cards for other reasons.

 Think about families with two kids.
 If each parent had the card, they could each use it on one of their children.
 You also get free checked bags, so the potential savings could be huge.
 Don’t forget, when you sign up for the card, you also earn a good welcome bonus of WestJet dollars after your first purchase.
-Think about families travelling to Disney World or Universal Orlando Resort, any money they can save will help a lot.
+For families travelling to Disney World or Universal Orlando Resort, any money they can save will help a lot.
 If you don’t fly WestJet, use one of the other cards on my list of the best airline credit cards in Canada.

 Marriott Bonvoy American Express Card